-The results indicate that WBC's goal of planting 300k new trees would go a significant way to addressing the potential risk of decline in the number of mature trees within the borough.
+The results indicate that WBC's Tree Planting goal in line with the Climate Emergency Action Plan would go a significant way to addressing the potential risk of decline in the number of mature trees within the borough.
 It also highlights the importance of both ensuring those newly planted trees are maintained to full establishment and the importance that semi-mature trees play in the developing urban forest.